quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part22_9.3_Types_of_In.md

 #### Minimum Valid Frequency Check

-Background context: The system checks whether the detected frequency of button presses is above a minimum threshold \(f_{\text{min}}\) to determine if the gesture is valid.
+Background context: The system checks whether the detected frequency of button presses is above a minimum threshold $f_{\text{min}}$ to determine if the gesture is valid.

 :p How does the system handle the validation of the button tap frequency?

 ??x
-The system compares the calculated frequency \(f\) against the minimum acceptable frequency \(f_{\text{min}}\).
+The system compares the calculated frequency $f $ against the minimum acceptable frequency$f_{\text{min}}$.
 If the current detected frequency meets or exceeds this threshold, it updates the last time stamp with the new timestamp.
 Otherwise, the gesture is considered invalid.

 ```cpp
 class ButtonTapDetector {